NREL/t24compliance-web/README.md

 * Current timeout of 1 hour for simulations
 * Deployment is assume to be on a single node.
 The application should work with separate worker nodes, but the Chef recipes will need to be modified
+* Simulation results are stored in /data/simulations/#{environment}/{sim_id}.
+These results will eventually fill up the machine since most results are being persisted.